-You might be wondering why I’m writing a post about the best Sony a6000 lenses.
-After all, there are currently 13 great Sony mirrorless cameras with interchangeable lenses… so why write a post that focuses specifically on the best lenses for the Sony a6000?
+You might be wondering why I’m writing a post about Sony a6000 lenses.
+After all, there are many other great Sony mirrorless cameras with interchangeable lenses… so why write a post that focuses specifically on the best lenses for the Sony a6000?

 The answer is quite simple – the Sony a6000 is widely regarded as the best selling mirrorless camera of all time.

-With so many happy owners around the world, it’s only natural that there’s a lot of interest over the best lenses for Sony a6000 shooters.
+With so many happy owners around the world, it’s only natural that there’s a lot of interest about lenses for Sony a6000 owners.

-The Sony a6000 really is excellent value for money.
+The Sony a6000 is excellent value for money.
 It can easily stand head to head with more expensive DSLR cameras, with impressive performance and handy portability, all available for under $500 (see the latest price here, or check out the best value Sony a6000 bundle).

 Recently I was fortunate enough to borrow a selection of Sony E-Mount lenses to test with my Sony a6000 camera.